mynormeza/store/README.md

 **Discounts** are created using firebase remote config, I used the following format for each discount, this way we can modify them:

+Both lists (cart and main) have a ListAdapter with DiffUtil to efficiently perform the updates and to show smooth animation when deleting products.

 ```json
 {
   "codes": [